mcpython4-coding/Documentation/Language.md

-***Language.py - documentation***
+***Language.py - documentation - last updated on 9.5.2020 by uuk***
 ___

     This file is used for translating various texts with help of the language files of minecraft to translated once.

-1. variable dict<str -> Language.Language> LANGUAGES:
-table name -> Language instance, used for translating strings

-2. variable str ACTIVE_LANGUAGE: The name of the active language, can be changed during runtime

-3. def get(key: str, formatting=[]) -> str
-    Translates an key to translated in active language. formatting are args that can be given to the function and are than result.format(*formatting).
-If key is not found, key is returned as it is.

-4. def translate(s: str) -> str:
-    former decode(s: str) -> str, deprecation since doc create. will translate the given string replacing every "#\*\<translateable\>\*#" with the translated key. translateable
-    supports formatting by adding them with '|' after key

-5. class Language(object):
-    main class for Language system, holds all translateable's for one language

-    1. def from_file(cls, file: str, name=None)

-        Will read file as Language file.
-Name is the language name.
-If name is None, name is extracted from filename. "file" is read through ResouceLocator's read function with json system.

-        WARNING: only new language format is supported at the moment, old format is planed but not implemented yet.

-    2. def from_data(cls, name: str, data: dict)

-        Will load the language data (new format!) into the system using name as language name.
-WARNING: if any to translate exists in system, behaviour may be not what us wanted

-    3. def \_\_init__(self)

-        Creates an new Language-object with empty table

-    4. def add_entry(self, key: str, value: str)

-        Will add an new translated entry like replace(key, value) in every string

-    5. def read_value(self, key)

-        Will access the key from the Language file.
-If not arrival, returns key.

-6. def from_directory(directory, modname)

-    will register all files in directory to the load stage for language files on event bus of modname.

-7. def from_mod_name(modname: str)

-    will call from_directory with default location
-    ("assets/\<modname\>/lang")

-8. line 81: load minecraft files by from_mod_name-method
+    variable LANGUAGES: dict - an list representing all loaded languages

+    variable ACTIVE_LANGUAGE: str - an str representing the active language, only changeable on startup change this for having another language, you have to include the needed lang files yourself :/

+    function get(key, formatting=None)

+        get the translated name for an given key
+        :param key: the key to get
+        :param formatting: an list of formatting to use

+    function translate(s: str)

+        translates an special string to an translated one
+        :param s: an string defining it
+        :return: the formatted string

+    class Language
+        static function from_file(cls, file: str, name=None)

+            loads an language file into the system
+            :param file: the file to load
+            :param name: the name to subscribe under, or None if to generate from file

+        static function from_old_data(cls, file: str, name=None)

+            loads an old pre-1.13 language file into the system
+            :param file: the file to load
+            :param name: the name to subscribe under, or None if to generate from file

+        static function from_data(cls, name: str, data: dict)

+            loads data direct into the system
+            :param name: the name to register under
+            :param data: the data to register

+        function __init__(self)

+        function add_entry(self, key: str, value: str)

+            will insert an new entry into the language class
+            :param key: the key to use
+            :param value: the value to use
+            :return:

+        function read_value(self, key: str)

+            reads an given key from the Language object
+            :param key: the key
+            :return: the translation

+    function from_directory(directory: str, modname: str)

+    function from_mod_name(modname: str)